 Start with your current bank or credit union.
 These are people that know you and watch out for your best interest.
-The only problem is that banks and credit unions typically have limited in house loan offerings.
-Mortgage brokers on the other hand shop everywhere to find you the best loan to fit your specific needs and qualifications.
-This includes your personal bank!
-Good news is that your credit only has to be pulled once and these pulls rarely if ever effect your credit rating.
-I know several good local mortgage brokers that have done real well by my buyers over the past years, especially first time home buyers.
+The only issue is that these institutions typically have limited loan offerings.
+A mortgage broker, like your bank, will also work in your best interest.
+They will shop around to find you the best loan to fit your specific needs and qualifications.
+This could even include your personal bank!
+Good news is that mortgage brokers only have to pull your credit score once to check multiple choices.
+This pull rarely, if ever, affects your credit rating.
+I know several good, local mortgage brokers that have done real well by my buyers over the past years, especially first time home buyers.
 Call me or use the contact form below for recommendations of names and contact information in the Triangle area.

 STEP 3: Establish yourself with a licensed Realtor (hopefully me) who can serve as your “Buyers Agent“.
-The services of having your own personal buyers agent shouldn’t cost you a dime.
-Realtors are compensated from the commission offered by the seller.
-Some realty companies are now charging upfront fees to buyers for providing the service of one of their agents.
-This compensates them for their time in case you walk away.
+Buyer agents are compensated from the commission offered by the seller.
+In fact, the services of a buyer’s agent shouldn’t cost you a dime!
+Some realty companies however, are now charging upfront fees to buyers for providing the service of one of their agents.
+This supposedly compensates them for their time in case you walk away.
 This is something you want to ask when interviewing a buyers agent.
-I assure you that BuySmart Realty never charges any fees!
+I can assure you that I never charge any fees!
 I also pride myself in educating every first time home buyer so they fully understand every step along the way.
-This makes them feel more comfortable and eliminates a lot of stress.
+This makes you feel more comfortable and eliminates a lot of stress.
 Purchasing a home should be fun and memorable, not a chore!
 I enjoy getting to know my buyers so I understand what their needs are and what is important to them.
-Do they like to cook, indicating the importance of the kitchen?
-Do they have pets which may require a fenced back yard?
-What kind of commute time will they accept to work ?
-How close do they wish to be nearby family?
-Whatever is important to the buyer is important to me!
-When we find that perfect home, as their buyers agent, I then help write the offer and advise them throughout the negotiations.
+Do you like to cook, indicating the importance of the kitchen?
+Do you have pets which may require a fenced back yard?
+What kind of commute time will you accept to work ?
+How close do you wish to be nearby family?
+Whatever is important to you as the buyer is important to me!
+When we find that perfect home, as your buyer’s agent, I write the offer with you and keep you onboard throughout the negotiations.
 Once a contract is in place, a copy goes to the lender to complete the loan process.
 From there we move on to the home inspections and negotiations over repairs if needed.
-Choosing a closing attorney is important and a buyers agent will suggest the best attorneys to you plus provide most of the required information to them.
-Finally, a buyers agent will attend the closing with the buyer(s) and can be of assistance if needed at the closing table.
+Choosing a closing attorney is also important.
+As your buyer’s agent, I will make suggestions of the best attorneys to you plus provide required information to them.
+Finally, as your buyers agent, I like to attend the closing and can be of assistance if needed.

 Protecting Your Privacy